Community Solar in California

 Subsidized Programs

-The Disadvantaged Communities Green Tariff (DAC-GT) enables income-qualified, utility or CCA residential customers in DACs who may be unable to install solar on their roof to benefit from a pool of grid scale clean energy projects and receive a 20 percent bill discount.
-The program is modeled after the existing Green Tariff portion of the Green Tariff/Shared Renewables Programs and is available to customers who meet the income eligibility requirements for the CARE and FERA programs.
-The program has a capacity cap of 158 MW and has enrolled approximately 24,000 customers to date.
+The DAC Green Tariff enables income-qualified, utility or Community Choice Aggregator (CCA) residential customers in DACs who may be unable to install solar on their roof to benefit from a pool of grid scale clean energy projects and receive a 20 percent bill discount.
+The program is modeled after the existing Green Tariff portion of the Green Tariff Shared Renewables Programs and is available to customers who meet the income eligibility requirements for the CARE and FERA programs.
+The program has a capacity cap of 158 MW and has enrolled over 23,000 customers to date.

 Market-Rate Programs